alissapajer/alissapajer.github.io/content/2022-10-28-topology-slices.md

 ## Set Up

 This is basically a hollow donut with legs.
-It's a shell that has a hole like a torus, with the lower bits dragged out.
+Said differently, it's a shell of a sphere that has a hole in it (so it's like a torus), with the lower bits dragged out.
 This three-dimensional shape has six critical values, which are local minima and local maxima.
+They are labelled as $a_1$ through $a_6$.